teinhonglo/zipa/README.md

 ```

 # Train and evaluate models with `torch`
+This repo is built upon the [Icefall](https://github.com/k2-fsa/icefall) library in Next-gen Kaldi.
+The usage is almost the same.

 ## Environment
 Please refer to `icefall_container.def` for a complete setup of the environment.